intel-unesp-mcp/infieri2019-session1/README.md

 ## Overview

-The Intel® Xeon Phi™ Coprocessor, the first product of Intel’s Many Integrated Core (MIC) Architecture, is a new accelerator technology developed by Intel to enable performance gains for highly parallel computing workloads.
-It possesses several interesting and appealing features, including the ability to use familiar programming models such as OpenMP and MPI.
-This hands-on training session is a comprehensive, practical introduction to the Xeon Phi™ architecture and programming models, aiming to demonstrate the processing power of the Intel® Xeon Phi™ product family.
+Intel® Xeon Phi™ is a brand name for all Intel Many Integrated Core (MIC) architecture of processors and coprocessors developed by Intel to enable performance gains for highly parallel computing workloads.
+Intel MIC architecture combines many Intel processor cores onto a single chip and provides interesting and appealing features, including the ability to use familiar programming models such as OpenMP and MPI in much the same manner that they are used on multi-core / multi-socket systems based on widely used Intel Xeon processors.

+This hands-on training has been designed to be a comprehensive, practical introduction to parallel programming based on the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
+Attendants of these training activities will start issuing simple command-line tools to get basic information about the Intel Xeon Phi coprocessors, then learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
+They will thus verify that the Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs a Linux-based operating system.

+Following the introductory part, participants will learn how to compile and run simple C/C++ applications directly into the coprocessors, and then compile and run example codes based on shared-memory parallelism with OpenMP and Cilk Plus and distributed-memory parallelism with MPI.
+They will also work on MPI application examples that should be executed simultaneously on the Xeon processors and the Xeon Phi coprocessors, explore the use of Intel libraries TBB and MKL, and develop insights on tuning parallel applications.

-Participants will have access to a heterogeneous computing system equipped with Intel Xeon® processors and Intel® Xeon Phi™ coprocessors, as well as Intel software development tools.
-The computing system, a state-of-the-art server with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4 threads/core), is hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil.
-The step-by-step hands-on activities have been planned to provide easy to follow instructions in order to allow the participants to have a real - though very introductory - experience on using a powerful manycore system.
+Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel Xeon Phi coprocessors, as well as the latest Intel software development tools.
+The computing system is hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil, an official member of the Intel Modern Code training program.
+The step-by-step hands-on activities have been planned to provide easy to follow instructions in order to allow the participants to have a real experience on using a powerful manycore computing system.

 ## Learning Goals

-Attendants of these hands-on labs will start issuing simple command-line tools to get basic information about the Intel® Xeon Phi™ coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
-Trainees will thus verify that the Intel® Xeon Phi™ coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.
+Attendants of these hands-on labs will work on predefined sets of exercises that progressively help them get familiar with the Intel Xeon Phi coprocessor hardware, programming models and development tools.
+Exercises have been developed in such a way that the learners proceed from one topic to the next at their own speed.
+Participants will start issuing simple command-line tools to get basic information about the Intel Xeon Phi coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
+Trainees will thus verify that the Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.